Kitchen Remodeling Tacoma

 Step 5: Permits + Planning

-If your remodel involves plumbing, electrical, ventilation or structure, we handle the permitting entirely.
+If your remodel includes plumbing, electrical, ventilation, or structural changes, we handle the permitting process for you.

 What we handle:

-• Determine permit requirements based on your scope
+• Confirm permit requirements based on your scope

-• Coordinate inspector access so inspections don’t delay your project
+• Coordinate access so inspections do not delay the project

 6